beniaminogreen/zoomerjoin/paper.md

 identifying key, or on the basis of a field that contains misspellings, small errors, or is otherwise inconsistent.
-In these cases, "fuzzy" matching techniques are employed, which are resilient to minor corruptions in the fields meant to identify observations in each dataset.
-However, most popular methods involve comparing all possible pairs of matches between each dataset, incurring a computational cost that scales with the product of the rows in each dataset
+In these cases, "fuzzy" matching techniques are employed, which are resilient to minor corruptions in the fields meant to identify observations between datasets.
+Most popular methods involve comparing all possible pairs of matches between each dataset, incurring a computational cost that scales with the product of the rows in each dataset
 $\mathcal{O}(mn)$.
 As such, these methods do not scale to large datasets.